isaacalves/youtubefeed-react/README.md

 ## issues

-* #1 pagination on the request restricts a couple of things: SSR, proper pagination, loading detail of video that's not in current query. solution: load everything beforehand and deal with pagination internally
+* #1 pagination on the request restricts a couple of things: SSR, proper pagination, loading detail of video that's not in current query. solution: load everything beforehand and deal with pagination internally. in other words, cache the whole object with all results

 ## todo